-The Department of English at the University of Maryland offers a PhD program in English Language and Literature, an MA program with concentrations in Literature or Writing Studies and Rhetoric, and MFA programs in Poetry and Fiction.
+The Department of English at the University of Maryland offers a PhD program in English Language and Literature, an MA program with concentrations in Literature; Writing Studies and Rhetoric; and a part-time program for English educators; as well as an MFA program in Poetry and Fiction.
 The Department also offers a PhD in Comparative Literature.
 Graduate students can also earn certifications in Critical Theory and Digital Studies.
 With a large and distinguished graduate faculty, the Department provides its graduate students with an extraordinary depth and range of expertise, as well as highly individualized professional and pedagogical mentorship.
 Each area group (viewable on each faculty member's individual page), in collaboration with the Center for Literary and Comparative Studies (CLCS) and the Graduate English Organization (GEO), contributes to the Department's vibrant intellectual life.